LyingMoon/RLMPC/README.md

 ## 1. Set up your MPC
-run **QubeMPCSetup.m**, this code will setup the State Space Representation of the Qube Servo2 Model
+**QubeMPCSetup.m**, this code will setup the State Space Representation of the Qube Servo2 Model

 **MPCsuccessful1.slx** is an example simulink model that can run in real world using Qube-Servo 2 Quanser interface, and it can make sure the MPC is working in physical world